michaelcourcy/pacman/azuredevops/readme.md

 # Create the pipeline

+In the source code make sure the section variable is consistent with the different name your give to your service connections.

+If not fix and push to your fork.

 Go in Pipelines > pipelines and  Create Pipeline with your guthub connection.
-Select your fork and azure-pipelines.yaml.
+Azure-pipelines.yaml should be automatically loaded.